contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 ### 27.1.2 Scheduling Temple Ordinances

 Members who are planning to receive their own endowment or to be sealed or married should schedule the ordinance in advance with the temple they plan to attend.
-Normally they do this after they have received a recommend for living ordinances.
 See [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples) for each temple’s contact information.

 ### 27.1.3 Members Who Have Physical Disabilities